Graham-Cat/Log-Tower-Generator/walkthrough/03_pattern_finding.md

 AIs like Copilot automatically tab parentheses while writing math code for users.
 While watching it try to write something in Python code for me, I saw the tabs and figured I should give it a try.

 The rules for tabbing were simple.
-If a parenthesis opened, hit enter and tab one out.
-If a parenthesis closed, hit enter and tab one back.
-Only one term was allowed per line.
+If a parenthesis opened,

+1. put the cursor just to the right of the term,
+2. hit enter to move the balance of the expression down to the next line, and
+3. hit tab until the next term is one tab beyond the one on the previous line.

+If a parenthesis closed,

+1. put the cursor just to the right of the closed parenthesis,
+2. hit enter to move the balance of the expression down to the next line, and
+3. hit tab until the next term is one tab **behind** the one on the previous line.

 All of a sudden, the waterfall structure popped into crisp focus.